Nurse Executive Role Specialization

 The Nurse Executive specialization will help prepare you for a senior leadership role in a variety of disciplines – as a manager, director, supervisor, chief nursing officer, and more.
 You will be responsible for advancing the nursing discipline, facilitating the design of patient care delivery, building relationships with staff and colleagues, fostering stewardship, and managing financial and economic operations.

 While nursing roles are population-focused, not setting-specific, nurse executives may work in the following academic and healthcare settings:

 - Rehabilitation centers

 Specialty hospitals may prefer to work with nurses who have clinical experience in their specialty field.

 Role Specialty Learning Outcomes

-In addition to the program learning outcomes, the graduate of the MSN with a nurse executive role specialty would achieve the following role specialty learning outcomes:
+In addition to the program learning outcomes, the graduates with a nurse executive role specialty would achieve the following role specialty learning outcomes:

 - Develop healthy workplace communities through effective communication, collaborative relationships, trust, conflict resolution, consensus building, and creation of a shared vision.

 - Utilize systems thinking and knowledge of delivery models and healthcare economics, policy, and governance to facilitate organizational compliance, performance, and growth.